sihensel/docs/arch-install.md

 # Arch Linux installation guide

-Always refer to the [Arch Wiki](https://wiki.archlinux.org/index.php/installation_guide).
+Always refer to the [Arch Install Guide](https://wiki.archlinux.org/index.php/installation_guide).
-This document shows only a few key commands that might not be in the Arch Installation Guide.
-This is not complete.
+This document shows only a few key commands that might not directly be in the Installation Guide.

 ## Connect to the Internet

-Ensure your network interface is listed:
+Ensure your network interface is listed.

 ```sh
 ip link